Factors Of 24 And 42

 • Prime Factorization of 42: Similarly, 42 can be expressed as 2 x 3 x 7.
 These are the prime factors of 42.

 The prime factorization method is useful because once you have the prime factorization, you can easily generate all the factors.
-For example, to find all the factors of 24, you can systematically combine the prime factors: 2⁰, 2¹, 2², 2³ (powers of 2) and 3⁰, 3¹ (powers of 3).
+Even so, for example, to find all the factors of 24, you can systematically combine the prime factors: 2⁰, 2¹, 2², 2³ (powers of 2) and 3⁰, 3¹ (powers of 3).
 Every possible combination will yield a factor of 24.

 Common Factors and Greatest Common Factor (GCF)